Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters: Method

-As additional quality controls, we require the following: \begin{itemize} \item A new gate is added to the FT only if its significance is higher than or equal to that of the top gate. \item To limit the search space, each sensor variable is used at most in one location in the fault tree. \end{itemize} The purpose of these controls is to reduce the search space, thus lowering the runtime of LIFT.
+Additionally, we implement the following rules: \begin{itemize} \item A new gate is added to the FT only if its significance is higher than or equal to that of the top gate. \item To limit the search space, each sensor variable is used at most in one location in the fault tree. \end{itemize} The purpose of these rules is to reduce the search space, thus lowering the runtime of LIFT.
 This is also the reason why the maximum number of inputs chosen for the gates was set to 3 for our experiments.
-Therefore, removing these controls can only increase the quality of the resulting FTs---at the cost of increasing the computation time.
+Therefore, removing these rules can only increase the quality of the resulting FTs---at the cost of increasing the computation time.

 The construction of an FT terminates when no gate can be added that increases its significance, or when all sensor variables have already been used.
-The resulting fault tree $T$ is then reported together with the significance of its TLE, which should be interpreted as the \emph{lower bound of correlation} between gate inputs and output, across all the gates in $T$.
+The resulting fault tree $T$ is then reported together with the significance of its TLE.

-The leaves of $T$ are BEs, which we annotate with the probability $p$ of them occurring in the dataset.
-Note however that this probability is relative to a dataset which is balanced between failure and normal operations: as such, $p$ should only be interpreted in this context.
+Note that, since the algorithm only adds gates to $T$ that have higher significance than its TLE, the TLE significance is \emph{a lower bound of correlation} between gate inputs and output across all the gates in $T$.
+Also, we annotate the BEs of $T$ with the probability $p$ of them occurring in the dataset---but, as indicated above, this probability is relative to a dataset which has been balanced between failure and normal operations.
+As such, $p$ should only be interpreted in this context.